-Suggested Duration Activity and Description 20 minutes Create a typical plant like a flower or design your own plant.
-Draw a few flowers you like, then think about how to design your own flower.
-For the plant, think of the following: A creative name for their plant How the plant eats Whether the plant has a flower or just leaves The colors of each part The kind of environment or country the plant grows in 20-30 minutes Draw and color the plant or create a 3D models such as the following, making sure that each part of the plant is labeled (flower, stem, leaves and root):
+Suggested Duration Activity and Description 10 minutes You will design your own plant!
+You can create a typical plant like a flower or design your own imaginary plant with special characteristics!
+Think of the following: A creative name for your plant How the plant eats Whether the plant has a flower or just leaves The colors of each part The kind of environment or country the plant grows in 20-30 minutes Either draw and color the plant or create 3D models such as the following.
+Label the model and write 2 sentences about each part of the plant describing its function: All BOUT PLANTSImage: Control of the second